bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-ops-changed|

-JGroups is the library we use to communicate between :ref:`cluster nodes <cluster>` (|ivy-engine| Enterprise Edition).
+JGroups is the library we use to communicate between :ref:`cluster nodes <cluster>` (Axon Ivy Engine Enterprise Edition).
 By default, you do not need to provide the :file:`jgroups.xml` file in the ``configuration`` folder anymore.
-Please remove your existing :file:`jgroups.xml` file from the ``configuration`` folder, if you have not made any changes to it; otherwise replace it with a standard JGroups 5.0 :file:`jgroups.xml` file and re-apply your changes to this file. :file:`jgroups.xml` files used in earlier versions of the |ivy-engine| are not compatible with JGroups 5.0.
+Please remove your existing :file:`jgroups.xml` file from the ``configuration`` folder, if you have not made any changes to it; otherwise replace it with a standard JGroups 5.0 :file:`jgroups.xml` file and re-apply your changes to this file. :file:`jgroups.xml` files used in earlier versions of the Axon Ivy Engine are not compatible with JGroups 5.0.

 ------------